DiemNewsAndTalks/Diem-News-And-Talks/Whitepaper-v0.1.md

 • **Online Forums and Messenger Chatrooms:** *As a decentralised social news service provider, LNATS is going to offer its community and general user base the oppourtunity, to engage in conversation with eachother across multiple chatroom applications, in-house messenging service and other forms of digital communitcations (e-mail, Telegram, Whatsapp, Discord).*

 With the above key features, Libra News And Talks is able to exchange services and extend its products to other communities around, forming partnerships and alliances along the way.
 Aiming to educate and inform it’s user base, the experience of interacting and using the Libra News And Talks platform is something anyone will enjoy and gain new learnings from.
 Focusing on decentralized finance and Cryptocurrencies, its main objective is to become an educational news hub for research, and the development of Facebook's Libra, Central Bank Digital Currencies and Stable Crypto Token initiatives.

+Generating more business from the platform(LNATS) means that the service has to have a model for fungibility within the flow of operational dynamics.
+Because of this 'The Libra News and Talks Research Commission' has been created as an object specific task force.
+Dedicated to providing the Libra News and Talks online news service, with the information required to build the project into a fully functioning economic entity and competently recognised industry model.
+See the Whitepaper for more information on how the Libra News And Talks Research Commission is built to provide and support the LNATS news service.

 **Roadmap & Timeline**